santiment/academy/src/docs/san-tokens/how-to-buy-san/index.md

 For instructions on how to install and set up MetaMask, see
 <https://metamask.io>.
 You will need an Ethereum address that will be
 used to hold SAN tokens and to interact with the Santiment platform.
-You can either create e new wallet in MetaMask, import an already existing wallet or connect MetaMask to a hardware wallet like Ledger or Trezor.
+You can either create a new wallet in MetaMask, import an already existing wallet or connect MetaMask to a hardware wallet like Ledger or Trezor.